andrewcumming/phys457/lecture3.md

 $$Z = \sum_n e^{-\beta E_n},$$

 where $\beta = 1/k_BT$.
 The partition function is an important quantity because it can be used to obtain many different thermodynamic properties of a system, e.g. the energy is given by $E = -\partial \ln Z/\partial \beta$.
 You'll see more of this in your stat mech courses, but for us the important point is that the expression for the partition function can be obtained from equation {eq}`partition` if we evaluate it at the imaginary time $it/\hbar\rightarrow \beta$.
 This allows the application of path integral techniques to statistical mechanics.
+This is beyond the scope of our course, but you will see it in more advanced courses on quantum or condensed matter.

 ## Further reading

-- Sections 8.6 and 8.7 of Townsend.
-Section 14.1 for the Aharanov-Bohm effect.
+- Section 8.6 of Townsend has a nice discussion of the difference between classical and non-classical paths.
+Section 8.7 of Townsend discusses the gravity interference experiment, and section 14.1 the Aharanov-Bohm effect.

 - [Path Integrals in Quantum Physics](https://arxiv.org/abs/1209.1315v4) - a comprehensive set of lectures aimed at graduate students if you want to dive into this topic in more depth, covering path integrals in quantum mechanics and statistical mechanics.